Will Chase: Career

 He played the title role in the 2013 film Butterflies of Bill Baker, winning Best Actor at the 2013 Chain Film Festival.
 Chase also voiced the wolf Angee in A Warrior's Tail (2016).

 In 2016, Chase assumed the role of William Shakespeare from Christian Borle on Broadway in the musical Something Rotten!, while simultaneously filming both HBO's The Deuce, and the ABC drama Time After Time, in the series regular role of Griffin Monroe.

 He played abusive father Neil Hargrove in the second season of the American supernatural horror-science fiction television series, Stranger Things, which premiered in late 2017, and in 2018 appeared in HBO's drama Sharp Objects as Bob Nash.

 He starred as Fred Graham/Petruchio opposite Kelli O'Hara in the 2019 Broadway revival of Kiss Me, Kate.

 In 2020 and 2021, he wrote and directed the award- winning short film Dagger, co-starring Jack Davenport, and Trunk Show, which featured his children, actors Daisy and Gracie Chase, winning Best Short Film at the 2021 Ridgewood Guild International Film Festival.
 Also in 2021, he played Michael Friedman in Danny Strong’s Pulitzer Prize-winning series Dopesick.

 In 2022, he played Kurt Dockweiler in the first season of Bosch: Legacy.
 That same year he finished production on Apple TV's The Crowded Room, starring alongside Tom Holland and Emmy Rossum which premiered in June of 2023.

 In 2024 Chase directed Mick Lynch's one-man show An Irish Goodbye at Kaatsbaan Cultural Park, and in 2025 directed the feature documentary Coming Home: The Guggenheim Grotto Back In Ireland, which won the Jury Award for Best Short Film at the LIMEHOF Music Documentary Film Festival and Best Director of a Documentary at Chain Film Festival.
-In 2026 he will direct the musical short film Here, Bullet, which he co-wrote with composer Kurt Erickson, based on Erickson's prize-winning song cycle of the same name, which was adapted from the original anthology of 2005 Beatrice Hawley Award-winning poems, "Here, Bullet", by renowned American poet Brian Turner.
-In 2025, it was announced that Chase would be joining Jammie Foxxand Andrés Baiz in the Netflix feature film Fight for '84.
+In 2027 he will direct the musical short film Here, Bullet, which he co-wrote with composer Kurt Erickson, based on Erickson's prize-winning song cycle of the same name, which was adapted from the original anthology of 2005 Beatrice Hawley Award-winning poems, "Here, Bullet", by renowned American poet Brian Turner.
+Alongside Erickson and Turner, Chase co-created and is a teaching artist for Finding Voice & Vision, a creative arts therapy program for veterans, sponsored by the California Arts Council and the National Endowment for the Arts.
+In 2025, it was announced that Chase would be joining Jamie Foxx and Andrés Baiz in the Netflix feature film Fight for '84.